aurae-runtime/aurae/docs/blog/2022-10-24-aurae-cells.md

 By default, systemd schedules all of its workloads in their own cgroup with access to the same namespaces as PID 1 on the system.
 These workloads are called [services](https://www.freedesktop.org/software/systemd/man/systemd.service.html) or units.

 Interestingly enough, Kubernetes also leverages systemd slices.
-You can usually see both systemd slices (`system.slice`) and Kubernetes pods (`kubepods.slice`) running side-by-side by exploring [/sys](https://man7.org/linux/man-pages/man5/sysfs.5.html) or `sysfs(5)` on your system.
+You can usually see both systemd slices (`system.slice`) and Kubernetes podsCriNginx (`kubepods.slice`) running side-by-side by exploring [/sys](https://man7.org/linux/man-pages/man5/sysfs.5.html) or `sysfs(5)` on your system.
 There are usually other cgroups running there as well.

 ```bash
 [root@alice]: /sys/fs/cgroup># ls -d */